 Unfortunately, saying goodbye to a loved one is a part of life that we all experience at one time or another.
 It is never easy.
 Whether it happens naturally, or whether we choose to assist them, we are very saddened by the loss.
 We had to say goodbye to a very special gentle giant this week, Kodi.

 The best analogy I have heard from a specialist was this “If you get constipated, do we cut your rectum off??
-NO. Then why is it okay to cut their penis off for a urinary obstruction?”
+NO. Then why is it okay to cut their male anatomy off for a urinary obstruction?”

 Maybe you think that veterinarians have well-behaved, super awesome, best-ever animals with no problems..... we don't.
 We usually end up with broken, abandoned, neurotic, medical disasters.
 We love them to death and always have great stories to share about their problems.